-Assistant dean for program relations, admissions, and program services Carson Bruno is an adjunct faculty member specializing in California policy solutions.
+Carson Bruno is senior director of training and programs at Coro Southern California and an adjunct faculty member specializing in California policy solutions.
 Selected for the inaugural Coro Lead LA Fellowship Program, he has been identified as a Southern California innovator, change-maker, and thought leader.
 As a former research fellow at the Hoover Institution, Bruno primarily studied California public policy, electoral politics, and public opinion.
 He has written and spoken extensively on California's economic recovery, the economic and policy importance of Silicon Valley, California's housing affordability crisis, the impact of public opinion on Sacramento policymaking, the effects of California's one-party rule, and California's drought and water system, energy portfolio, and climate change actions.
 Moreover, Bruno has explored pension, tax, and government reforms, how best to alleviate poverty in California, transportation issues, and California's electoral scene.

 Bruno examined domestic economic policy, tax policy, and the intersection of energy and environmental policy.
 His central interest is in developing market-efficient and effective policies that complement California public opinion and spur economic growth, advance personal liberty, and improve economic mobility within the state.
 Bruno's examination of national policy largely focused on its effect on state policy-making decisions.